vraj-shah-projects/mix-matcher/README.md

     valence (float between 0 and 1):
     measure of the emotional tone of the track, with lower values representing more mellow, melancholic songs, and higher values representing more joyful and cheery songs.

-Each track is stored in a Pandas dataframe with their Spotify ID (as a key) and the aforementioned parameters.
+Each track is stored in a Pandas dataframe with their Spotify ID, name, artists and the aforementioned parameters.